Fifteen15Studios/ExpandableCheckbox/README.md

 Long pressing the text of the parent checkbox will also expand or collapse the child view.

+## Known Issues
+1. ChildTextColor does not show properly in XML preview
+2. ExpanderColor does not show properly on children in XML preview

 ### Optional XML parameters
 **expanded**: The initial state of the child view.
 If true, the children will be shown, if false they will be hidden.